japiirainen/fp/README.md

 - [While](./examples/while.fp)
-`while` provides a way to run a specific program many times, specifically untile some condition is met.
+`while` provides a way to run a specific program many times, specifically until some condition is met.

 - [Binary to unary](./examples/bu.fp)
 `bu` gives a convenient way to turn binary (2 argument) functions